galaxyhaxz/snodroppe/README.md

 # snodroppe
 A story about a future apocalypse where humanity is controlled by neural transmitters.

+__Theme: Science-fiction, Horror__

-It is best to read this story with word-wrap and a line length of 75-100 characters.
+__Format: Word-wrap and a line length of 75-125 characters.__

 ## Story Brief